Destiny 2 has a lot of special weapon combinations, but this pair is a must-have combination, so target them as a priority.

 Sturm is the exotic weapon of the pair, while Drang is a Legendary Sidearm.
 The two look very much alike.
 If you want to learn more about the exotic, rare and powerful weapons in Destiny 2, be sure to head to our Destiny 2 Exotics page where we list off all of the exotic weapons currently available in Destiny 2 and how to unlock them.

 The Sturm and Drang are obtained through a specific quest line, and you’ll have to follow a number of steps in order to get your hands on them.
-The quest line in question can be helpful for hitting Destiny 2’s level cap by leveling up quickly, in that this quest will scale to whatever level you are rather than remaining at a static difficulty you may have already surpassed.
+The quest line in question can be helpful for hitting Destiny 2’s level cap by levelling up quickly, in that this quest will scale to whatever level you are rather than remaining at a static difficulty you may have already surpassed.

 Obtaining Drang: how to get the first of the pair